-The secret to making homemade Pecan Pralines?
+The secret to homemade Pecan Pralines?
 Have the sugar syrup reach soft-ball stage.
-It requires either a lot of experience or a good candy thermometer
+It requires a lot of experience, a good candy thermometer, or both!

 Baking vs. Boiling Sugar

 Generally speaking, I love to bake.
 Yes, there can be pitfalls, from mismeasured ingredients to overheated (or underheated) ovens, but more often than not things turn out well.
-(Side note: at some point I plan to do a post about kitchen fails…that should be fun!).
-Candy making is a whole other ball o’wax…if baking is temperamental, working with sugar is downright ornery!
-When you’re boiling sugar, a few degrees can make a huge difference.
+Candy making is a whole other ball o’wax…if baking is temperamental, working with sugar is downright ornery…when you’re boiling sugar, a few degrees can make a huge difference.
 When I was in culinary school, one of the first classes I took was called American Regional Cuisine which featured…uhm…foods from around America (who’d a thunk it?).
 One unit in particular was Cajun/Creole cuisine (try saying that 3 times fast!), and among the recipes for Gumbo, Étouffée, and Red Beans & Rice was one for homemade Pecan Pralines.
 Not having ever been to Louisiana, I had thought that Pecan Pralines were candied nuts, and in a way, I was right.
 However, these weren’t praline pecans (by that I mean individual candied nuts, like cinnamon almonds), but a drop of what can only be described as pecans embedded in a creamy, brown sugar blanket that slowly and luxuriously melts in your mouth (Mmmmmm…).
 This recipe quickly became a favorite in my house, so much so that they’ve become my younger daughter’s go-to recipe for impressing people.
 Yes, they’re that good!

 ** Warning: technical talk ahead…proceed with caution, or just meet up with us at the recipe **

-There are 6 stages in candy making: Thread, Soft-Ball, Firm-Ball, Hard-Ball, Soft-Crack, and Hard-Crack (boy, there are so many asides I could make about these names!).
-I won’t bore you with the characteristics of each of these stages (you can go to the Exploratorium website and bore yourself without me), but I want to highlight the Soft-Ball stage:
+There are 6 stages in candy making: thread, soft-ball, firm-ball, hard-ball, soft-crack, and hard-crack (boy, there are so many asides I could make about these names!).
+I won’t bore you with the characteristics of each of these stages (you can go to the Exploratorium’s website and bore yourself without me), but I want to highlight the soft-ball stage:

 - Range: 235° F–240° F